What are your goals?

 Some cases of alcohol use disorder require in-person care to ensure your safety—in those circumstances, we will help you find a vetted local provider to start treatment, make sure you're comfortable and well-cared for, and then continue to provide long-term support as you transition home.

-Many of our participants are also interested in reducing or stopping their use of other substances.
+Many of our patients are also interested in reducing or stopping their use of other substances.
 We can offer tailored medical care and advice, care coordination, peer coaching, and referral to other providers or resources depending on what’s right for you.

 We can also share information on safer use from our team of addiction medicine specialists and offer advice on topics like possible drug interactions and worrisome new symptoms.